 This is another important aspect while uploading a file to the web server.
 We

-.
+tag which is of type file.
 Then we have a button called

 "Upload".
 On the onclick of the button, you